firefox-containers-helper/firefox-containers-helper/README.md

 * **Opt-in to Synchronize using Firefox Sync** - Using the updated Preferences section, you can set the Firefox Sync settings or modify the local settings by editing them as JSON.
 * **Container Import/Export** - Using the Preferences section, you can use JSON to import and export containers, and set default URLs for them.
 This can make your life easier if you're migrating between devices and want to carry over all of your containers, for example.
 * **Quickly Open Current Page in Other Containers** - Disabled by default - enable this in the addon settings page.
 You can automatically open the current page in other containers whose domains/hosts/origins match your current tab's URL's domain/host/origin.
 Read more in the addon settings page.
+* **Open the current tab's page in all containers** - Allows you to check a box and open the current URL in every filtered container, if you'd like.

 ## Examples and Screenshots